-Training will continue to focus on the use of teaching techniques to manage cognitive load.
+In addition, ongoing training will focus on the use of teaching techniques to manage cognitive load.
 These will include:

 - Elaboration: Students verbalising their understanding. - Dual coding: Presenting new knowledge visually and verbally.
 Retention of knowledge is enhanced as visual and verbal information is processed through different channels of the brain.